 ON THIS PAGE: You will read about the scientific research being done now to learn more about this type of cancer and how to treat it.
-To see other pages, use the menu on the side of your screen.
+To see other pages, use the menu.

 Doctors are working to learn more about thyroid cancer, ways to prevent it, how to best treat it, and how to provide the best care to people diagnosed with this disease.
 The following areas of research may include new options for patients through clinical trials.
 Always talk with your doctor about the diagnostic and treatment options best for you.

 Clinical trials for thyroid cancer include testing new medications, including drugs known as targeted therapy.
 As explained in Treatment Options, targeted therapy is a treatment that targets specific genes, proteins, or the tissue environment that contributes to cancer growth and survival.
 In addition, researchers are looking at new combinations of chemotherapy and other treatments.

 For anaplastic thyroid cancer, clinical trials are studying combination chemotherapy.
 One study is comparing the results of either carboplatin (Paraplatin) and paclitaxel (Taxol) alone or with an experimental drug, combretastatin A4 phosphate (CA4P, fosbretabulin, Zybrestat).

-For later-stage differentiated thyroid cancer that does not respond to surgery and/or I-131 treatment, or stops responding, clinical trials are studying several targeted therapies called vascular endothelial growth factor (VEGF) inhibitors, which may block the formation of new blood vessels that are necessary for tumor growth.
-VEGF inhibitors being studied include axitinib and pazopanib.
-Another VEGF inhibitor, AMG 706 or motesanib diphosphate, was shown in a phase II clinical trial to shrink tumors or delay the growth of them in some people with advanced thyroid cancer.
-Also, in patients whose tumors showed a genetic mutation known as BRAF V600E, the tumors responded better to the investigational drug.
-Dabrafenib is also being researched for those tumors with the BRAF genetic mutation.
+For later-stage differentiated thyroid cancer that does not respond to surgery or to I-131 treatment or stops responding, clinical trials are studying several targeted therapies called vascular endothelial growth factor (VEGF) inhibitors, which may block the creation of new blood vessels that are necessary for tumor growth.
+VEGF inhibitors being studied include axitinib (Inlyta), nintedanib (Ofev, Vargatef), and pazopanib (Votrient).

 To find clinical trials specific to your diagnosis, talk with your doctor or search online clinical trial databases now.